pushsecurity/saas-attacks/techniques/client-side_app_spoofing/examples/github_vscode.md

 *Capturing the client ID, client secret and access token using Burp*

-We can see from the requests made that the extension makes use of an embedded client secret as well, so we could actually authorise this app without making use of VSCode but for simplicity we’ve shown it from the perspective of the attacker using their own VSCode instance here.
+We can see from the requests made that the extension makes use of an embedded client secret as well, so we could actually authorize this app without making use of VSCode but for simplicity we’ve shown it from the perspective of the attacker using their own VSCode instance here.
 In the response we get the access token and then we can either make use of the embedded functionality within the extension in VSCode for ease, or we can use this token to make custom API calls as shown below:

 ```
 luke@Lukes-MacBook-Pro % curl -H "Authorization: token gho_Iw<REDACTED>33" https://api.github.com/repos/ctrlaltsecure-lab/test/commits